- Weight: 55 – 75 pounds

 What They Are Like to Live With

-However, if you’re an outdoorsy type, the Chinook will gladly follow you through field and stream.
+However, if you’re an outdoorsy type, it will gladly follow you through field and stream.
 Protective of its family, the Chinook makes a loyal (but very restrained) watchdog.
-The Chinook forms special bonds with children; in fact, it often seems to prefer playing with children.
+It forms special bonds with children; in fact, it often seems to prefer playing with children.

 Things You Should Know